TheToriqul/product-recommendation-system/README.md

 - Text cleaning and normalization
 - Feature extraction from product names and brands
+- BM25 indexing for keyword search
-- TF-IDF vectorization for similarity computation
+- Semantic embedding generation for semantic search

 ---